Colin Norris: Background

-Norris originally worked as a travel agent after leaving college, but after a few years in this role decided to retrain as a nurse.
+Norris was born and brought up in the Milton area of Glasgow, Scotland.
+He originally worked as a travel agent after leaving college, but after a few years in this role decided to retrain as a nurse.
 Friends described him as someone who loved being centre stage, and said he enjoyed amateur dramatics.
 His academic record was average, but he became known for being quick to anger and his aggressive confrontations with tutors and, later, employers.
 His behaviour towards university lecturers at the University of Dundee was described as "unacceptable".
-He constantly argued with his tutor, and he later said of her: "my tutor and I didn't exactly see eye to eye.
+He constantly argued with his tutor, later saying that she "and I didn't exactly see eye to eye.
 I had a personality clash, basically 'cos I had one and she never, and she was my personal tutor."
-Shortly before he qualified, this tutor was known to have taught Norris about Jessie McTavish, a nurse convicted of murdering a patient with insulin at Ruchill Hospital in Glasgow, less than a mile from where Norris grew up (she was later released on appeal on a technicality).
-Norris was tasked with "reviewing" her conduct by his tutor.
-Learning about McTavish would later be regarded as a likely inspiration for Norris, and he would have learned at this point that insulin is the perfect weapon for murder because it leaves the blood very quickly.
+Shortly before he qualified, this tutor was known to have taught Norris about Jessie McTavish, a nurse convicted of murdering a patient with insulin at Ruchill Hospital in Glasgow, less than a mile from where Norris grew up.
+McTavish's conviction was overturned on appeal.
+Norris was then tasked with "reviewing" her conduct by the tutor.
+Learning about McTavish would later be regarded as a likely inspiration for Norris, and he would have believed at this point that insulin would be the "perfect" weapon for murder as it leaves the blood very quickly.